Sunday, December 13, 2020

 110) Lomatia silaifolia (Crinkle Bush)

-111) Lobelia dentata, found in eastern Australia ~~~
+111) Lobelia dentata, found in eastern Australia.

-- Uncommon, but abundant in some localities after bushfires
+- Uncommon, but abundant in some localities

-- Habitat is eucalyptus woodland and forest, often on sandy soils.
+- Habitat is eucalyptus woodland and forest,

-112) Epacris reclinata (2018-July)
+112) Epacris reclinata (2018-July).

 - Lower pic: Photographer: EC

-113) Phyllota squarrosa
+113) Phyllota squarrosa.

 114) Clockwise from top left: